garethtdavies/zkAppPool/README.md

 ```
 cd oracle
 npm install
-# Replace the key and epoch you wish the verify here. it will fail if the required funds have not been sent
+# Replace the key and epoch you wish the verify here.
+It will fail (non-gracefully) if the required funds have not been sent
 npm run build && node build/src/main.js B62qmRapzi3nrctTihmaeH3CNbsDkpAAmf5osj9SvucNTU7jteFchhZ 39
 ```